terra-money/docs/docs/terrad/governance.md

 #### Parameter Change Proposals

-To submit a parameter change proposal, it is highly recommended to pass in the proposal as a JSON file as its contents are less friendly to command-line input.
+ We highly recommended that you submit a parameter change proposal as a JSON file as its contents are less friendly to command-line input.

 ```bash